-The popular Science colloquium series, co-organised by MAX IV Laboratory & ESS, will continue in 2021, and in webcast format for now, due to the Covid-19 pandemic.
+The popular Science colloquium series, co-organised by MAX IV Laboratory & ESS, will continues in 2021, in webcast format for now.
 We will provide information on this page about upcoming talks and how you can attend.

 The aim of these colloquia is to bring the science made possible by neutrons and synchrotron radiation into focus, and to bring people at ESS and MAX IV and the local science community together.
 They are held one Wednesday afternoon per month, and will be web-based for now.

 As climate continues to change and extreme events become more frequent, it is increasingly imperative to improve the predictive capacity of our earth system models.
 While some terrestrial ecosystem processes such as photosynthesis are well represented in models, others such as those related to soils and roots are often treated as black boxes.
 Here, we explore the current capacity of neutron imaging to provide insight into root function, specifically plant-soil water relations.
 Then we introduce advanced techniques that may provide novel breakthroughs in resolving root and soil dynamics in the future.

 Jeffrey M Warren, Senior Staff Scientist, Oak Ridge National Laboratory, USA